Gabor Gulyas, data privacy and web tracking expert, shows us how fraudsters use browser spoofing to hide on your

 Fingerprinting has two purposes on the web: advertising parties use it to track people and collect information about them, and anti-fraud teams, like SEON, use it for security: e.g. detecting fraudulent activities, even when fraudsters try to hide their devices.

 Alongside the development of fingerprinting techniques, device fingerprinting solutions also become increasingly sophisticated, pushing fraudsters and their suppliers to develop their own tools, purpose-built to evade detection.

 This gives anti-fingerprinting browsers a euphemistic name: they are branded as a way to secure and protect people’s privacy against tracking.
 While this is true, their price and the technical skills needed to use them makes it clear: these products focus on a different market.

 As you can imagine, those who use them not necessarily have the best intentions in mind.

 In fact, these anti fingerprinting browsers are built for device spoofing that’s tailored to mimic the online configuration of a real user – useful if you want to have a stolen credit card number or bank account and want to pass off as the legitimate owner.

 These tools also allow rapid configuration switching to change their online “appearance” every minute.
-This is used to avoid detection of repeated attempts, and to test the best configuration that can scale, for instance, to cover automated bot attacks.
+This is used to avoid detection of repeated attempts, and to test the best configuration that can scale, for instance, to cover automated bot attacks and general bot detection.

 Three Levels of Complexity